patrick1990/postmag-nc/README.md

 This command generates an alias file out of the enabled user aliases an writes it to the console.
 You can use this file directly with you postfix server (don't forget to call newaliases on you postfix server).

 The aliases will be of the format described above.

+## Disclaimer

+I've written this app because I needed it for my own Nextcloud instance.
+Feel free to use it for your Nextcloud and however you want under the terms of AGPL (see COPYING).

+I'm happy if you open an issue for a bug report or a feature request, but please don't be surprised if I don't reply to these tickets immediatly, since I develop the app in my free time.
+Of course if you want to speed up development, please fork the app and open a pull request.